temochka/macos-automation/README.md

 ### Link to event

 Insert a link to an event via Alfred search.
-Creates a bi-directional link via Hook app.

 <!-- End Calendar -->